Young Irelands GAA (Kilkenny)

 Young Irelands are a Gaelic Athletic Association Club based in Gowran, County Kilkenny, Ireland.
 Formed in 1952, they are located on the Chapel Road just outside the village.
 Their jersey consists of red and white vertical stripes.

-They are currently managed by Alan Roche.
+They are currently managed by Barry Power.
 Past managers have included Pat O'Neill and Kevin Fennelly.
+Their best-known past player is D. J. Carey.

 Honours

 Young Irelands GAA Club has been Kilkenny Senior Hurling Championship winner on two occasions, 1996 and 2002.